 What is it?

-In a cluster randomised controlled trial (cluster RCT), groups (or clusters) of participants (rather than individual participants in traditional RCTs) are randomised to either a control or intervention arm in an RCT.
+In a cluster randomised controlled trial (RCT) rather than randomising individual participants as in traditional RCTs, groups (or clusters) of participants are randomised to either a control or intervention arm.
 Examples of clusters include villages, hospitals or schools.
 Cluster RCTs are also known as group randomised, field, community-based or place-based trials.

 The main advantage of cluster RCTs is to reduce the potential for ‘contamination’ between treatment groups since all participants in the same randomised cluster receive the same care.
 This is particularly useful for interventions involving media campaigns, organisational changes and legislation.
 Cluster RCTs may be considered appropriate for medicines when trial procedures or information given to those in the one arm may influence (or ‘contaminate’) treatment in the other arm.
 With less possibility of interference in the ‘usual care’ arm of a trial, the results may better reflect clinical practice.